Bob Gainey: Personal life

-Bob Gainey, with his wife Cathy, were parents to one son and three daughters: Steve (whom he drafted in the 1997 NHL Entry Draft), Colleen, Anna (the president of the Liberal Party of Canada), and Laura.
+Bob Gainey, with his wife Cathy, were parents to one son and three daughters: Steve (whom he drafted in the 1997 NHL Entry Draft), Colleen, Anna (the former president of the Liberal Party of Canada and Canadian member of parliament (MP) for Notre-Dame-de-Grâce—Westmount), and Laura.

 Gainey's wife Cathy died in June 1995 at age 39 of brain cancer.
 Gainey's daughter, Laura, died at age 25 in December 2006, when she was swept overboard while sailing in the North Atlantic on the barque Picton Castle, a sail-training tall ship based out of Lunenburg, Nova Scotia, registered in the Cook Islands and destined for Grenada.
 Laura's body was never recovered, and the U.S. Coast Guard called off the search on December 11, three days after she was swept overboard.
 During this time, Gainey temporarily passed his general manager duties on to Montreal Canadiens assistant manager (and eventual successor) Pierre Gauthier for four weeks.
 On January 3, 2007, officials in the Cook Islands named Captain Andrew Scheer to head an investigation into Laura's death.
 Captain Scheer interviewed the 30-strong crew and examined the ship's logs, emergency equipment and crew qualifications.
-Laura's death and the subsequent investigations received considerable press attention in Canada, including a documentary produced by the CBC News program The Fifth Estate, which was highly critical of safety standards on the Picton Castle.
+Laura's death and the subsequent investigations received considerable press attention in Canada, including a documentary produced by the CBC News program The Fifth Estate, which was highly critical of safety standards on Picton Castle.